 How Do You Properly Insert a Tampon?

-If you’re a first-time tampon user, here’s the most important advice: relax!
+If you’re a beginner learning how to put in a tampon for the first time, here’s the most important advice: relax!
 We know, trying something new can be scary, especially if you don’t feel comfortable touching or looking at your vagina.
 But the vagina is very resilient — it was designed by nature, after all, to deliver babies — so inserting a tampon is totally safe, easy, and should be pain-free.

 You’ve taken the most important first step by reading this article.
 The more you learn about your vagina, your menstrual cycle, and menstrual products, the more comfortable you’ll be.